tfpk/lifetimekata/exercises/00_welcome/README.md

 that there must be part of the time the reference exists where the variable has been dropped, and therefore a dangling reference might exist.

-We call the region of code where a variable exists a "lifetime".
+We call a region of code where a variable exists a "lifetime".
 We can give lifetimes names using the syntax `'name`.
-So if we call the variable's lifetime `'variable`, and the reference's lifetime `'reference`, we can then formally say that for any variable that references another variable, `'variable` must be longer than `'reference`.
+So if we call the variable's lifetime `'variable`, and the reference's lifetime `'reference`, we can then formally say that for any variable that references another variable, `'variable` must be larger than `'reference`.

 ## So what's this book about then?